puyonexus/puyovs/README.md

 #          This is because the MSVC CRT linking may conflict.
 cmake --build . --parallel 4

+# Install.
+You need to do this once so the assets will be globally installed.
+# You do not need to use the globally installed binary.
+# On Windows, you need gsudo installed for this command to work.
+# Without sudo, you can run it in an administrator command prompt.
+sudo cmake --build . --install

 # Assuming all is well, you can run your new shiny PuyoVS executable.
 ./Client/PuyoVS